arunbear/Mic/README.md

 #### handles => SCALAR

 The scalar is assumed to be a role, and methods provided by the role will be forwarded.

+#### reader => SCALAR

+This is like the reader declaration already described above (except that in this case the key in question is an attribute).
+Readers should only be created if they are logically part of the class API.

 ### semiprivate => ARRAYREF